-- From the Tools toolbar's Crop Tools flyout, select the 1.
-Crop Tool.
-Ensure the Unconstrained option is set in the Context toolbar's first drop-down list. - 2.
-Drag out a rectangle to create an unconstrained rectangle, then fine-tune the areas dimensions if needed by dragging the edges. - 3.
+- From the Tools toolbar, from the Crop Tools flyout, select the Crop Tool. - 2.
+Ensure the Unconstrained option is set in the Context toolbar's Crop Dimensions drop-down list. - 3.
+Drag out a rectangle to create an unconstrained rectangle, then fine-tune the areas dimensions if needed by dragging the edges.
+Alternatively, you can adjust the dimensions using the settings on the Context toolbar. - 4.
+(Optional) Reposition the crop area by dragging inside the crop area. - 5.
 To crop to the designated size, double-click inside the crop area.